How to Get To a National Or State Park From Historic Rugby: Step Outside.

 Newly opened in 2010, the 667-acre Rugby State Natural Area offers a unique interpretive experience from the rest of Rugby’s founding as an 1880’s intentional village as it focuses on a homestead built in the 1860’s on top of a ridge with a spectacular view of the Cumberland Mountains.
 Access begins behind Rugby’s Community Building.

 The Massengale Homeplace and Trail is approximately 1.2 miles round-trip and can be enjoyed in several ways.
 Two kiosks, one at the beginning of the trail and one at the top by the Homeplace site provide lot’s of interpretive information about both the flora and fauna of the area and the Appalachian lifestyle of the period, including photographs.
 Trail brochures are available at the bottom kiosk (or the Visitor Centre).
-You can also add to the experience by renting an audio headset (Acoustiguide) for $3 pp at the Visitor Centre which follows the numbered guideposts.
-Enjoy the views as you listen to professional actors tell stories about the area; especially interesting are the stories that Uncle Dempsey shared with his new English neighbors.

 The Massengale Homeplace and Trail was built, in part, with funds from a State Recreational Trails Program (RTP) grant and matching Appalachian Regional Commission (ARC) grant and a grant from Cracker Barrel.
 Much assistance with the project was given by Lisa Huff, an East Tennessee Region Natural Areas Manager at the Tennessee Department of Environment and Conservation (Also known as TDEC).
 Barbara Stagg developed the interpretive signage, the trail brochure and the Acoustiguide program.
 John Gilliat, then Properties Manager for Historic Rugby, and many volunteers including Lummy Massengale, a descendant of the original Massengale family, helped build the trail, the kiosks and the black locust fence.